-Best Convertible Laptop: What to Consider
+Best Convertible Laptop: What to Consider in 2020

 The number one thing to consider when buying a laptop is how powerful you need it to be.
 Future-proof laptops should have at least 8gb of RAM, but the processor you pick may vary.
 For instance, if you only plan on web browsing, you’ll be fine with something cheaper, whereas someone who wants to use the laptop for video gaming should look for newer models with a higher Hz rating.